usdoj-crt/crt-portal/README.md

 That will push to cloud.gov according to the instructions in the manifest and Profile.

+Two [network policies](https://docs.cloudfoundry.org/devguide/deploy-apps/cf-networking.html#add-policy) need to be configured to allow communication between our web application and the ClamAV applications.

+First, direct traffic from the ClamAV REST API to the ClamAV server:

+    cf add-network-policy clamav-rest --destination-app clamav-server --protocol tcp --port 3310

+Second, direct traffic from the portal to the ClamAV REST API:

+    cf add-network-policy crt-portal-django --destination-app clamav-rest --protocol tcp --port 8080

 ### User roles and permissions

 As of October 2019, we have two user roles in the system: